How it works

 You'll be issued with a Commonwealth Assistance notice (eCAN) each enrolled study period.
 This will detail any amount deferred to the ATO.

 You can make payments directly to Deakin before the invoice due date.
 Alternatively, once the FEE-HELP debt has been reported to the ATO you can make voluntary repayments directly to them of any amount.

 FEE-HELP applies for the duration of your course so if you temporarily suspend your studies your FEE-HELP form will remain in place.
 If you transfer to another course you will need to complete a new FEE-HELP form.

-The FEE-HELP limit is the maximum that you can borrow under FEE-HELP over your lifetime.
+The HELP loan limit is the maximum that you can borrow over your lifetime.
 This excludes the loan fee of 25%, which is applied to FEE-HELP loans for undergraduate courses of study.